 If you have left something behind at the Garden, contact the Security Office at 718.817.8664.
 Items that are not claimed after 60 days are donated to charity.

 Garden facilities can be rented for weddings and parties.
 Get more information on event planning.

 Birthday parties can be scheduled through our Group Tours office.
 Call 718.817.8687 for more information.

 - In the Conservatory, photography is permitted with hand-held cameras only.
 During some exhibitions, photography may be restricted or limited to alleviate crowding and protect the plants.

-Media representatives wishing to take pictures should contact the Public Relations department at 718.817.8616 or via e-mail and provide appropriate details to help the PR staff facilitate the assignment.
+- Media representatives wishing to take pictures should contact the Public Relations department at 718.817.8616 or via e-mail and provide appropriate details to help the PR staff facilitate the assignment.